Fosna/ef-mysql-cd-2016/lectures/reference/README.md

 #Steps

 #### 1. Create empty solution named `EfWithMySql`.
-This is abberivation from Entity Framework with MySLQ.
+This is abberivation from Entity Framework with MySQL.
-*Keep an eye on case*
+*Keep an eye on letter case.*
 ###Hint:
-*New Project window -> Installed -> Templates -> Other Project Types -> Visual Studio Solutions -> BlankSolution*
+*New Project window -> Installed -> Templates -> Other Project Types -> Visual Studio Solutions -> Blank Solution*

 #### 2. Add console application named `EfFirstContact` to this solution.
 2.1.
 Compile and run it.
-It should write `monkey` message to the console.
+Make it write `Hello world!` message to the console.

 #### 3. Create database initialization script for Todo application.
 3.1 Inside project create `SqlScripts` folder.